-The remainder of our total net sales in fiscal 2022 were within arts and crafts, home décor and other categories.
+The remainder of our total net sales in fiscal 2023 were within arts and crafts, home décor and other categories.
 We offer a broad assortment of merchandise for creative enthusiasts to support their arts and crafts as well as home decorating needs.
 We offer the following product assortments both in our store locations as well as online:

-- yarn and yarn accessories, as well as needlecraft kits and supplies; - paper crafting components, such as craft cutting machines, albums, paper, stickers, stamps and books used in the popular home-based activities of scrapbooking and card making; - craft materials, including items used for stenciling, jewelry making, decorative painting, wall décor, food crafting and kids crafts; - fine art materials, including items such as pastels, water colors, oil paints, acrylics, easels, brushes, paper, canvas as well as pencils and paper used for sketching; - sewing machines, craft technology, lighting, irons, organizers and other products that support multiple creative endeavors.
-Some of our store locations also offer a wider selection of sewing machines through leased departments operated by a third party; - artificial floral products, including flowers, artificial plants, finished floral wreaths and a broad selection of accessories essential for floral arranging and wreath making; - · seasonal décor and entertaining products themed for all key holidays and portions of the year; - · home décor accessories, including baskets, candles and accent collections designed to complement our home décor fashions; - ready-made frames and, in several of our larger store locations, full service custom framing departments; - a comprehensive assortment of books and magazines to provide inspiration for our customers; and - · other, including non-merchandise services.
+- · yarn and yarn accessories, as well as needlecraft kits and supplies; - paper crafting components, such as craft cutting machines, albums, paper, stickers, stamps and books used in the popular home-based activities of scrapbooking and card making; - craft materials, including items used for stenciling, jewelry making, decorative painting, wall décor, food crafting and kids crafts; - fine art materials, including items such as pastels, water colors, oil paints, acrylics, easels, brushes, paper, canvas as well as pencils and paper used for sketching; - craft technology, organizers and other products that support multiple creative endeavors; - artificial floral products, including flowers, artificial plants, finished floral wreaths and a broad selection of accessories essential for floral arranging and wreath making; - · seasonal décor and entertaining products themed for all key holidays and portions of the year; - home décor accessories, including baskets, candles and accent collections designed to complement our home décor fashions; - ready-made frames and, in several of our larger store locations, full service custom framing departments; - · a comprehensive assortment of books and magazines to provide inspiration for our customers; and - · other, including non-merchandise services.